Cloud computing is the on-demand delivery of IT resources over the Internet with pay-as-you-go pricing.

 Infrastructure as a Service contains the basic building blocks for cloud IT and typically provide access to networking features, computers (virtual or on dedicated hardware), and data storage space.
 Iaas provides you with the highest level of flexibility and management control over your IT resources and is most similar to existing IT resources that many IT departments and developers are familiar with today.

 Platform as a Service (PaaS)

-Platform as a Service removes the need for organizations to manage the underlying infrastructure and allow you to focus on the deployment and management of your applications.
+Platform as a service removes the need for organizations to manage the underlying infrastructure (usually hardware and operating systems) and allow you to focus on the deployment and management of your applications.
 This helps you be more efficient as you don’t need to worry about resource procurement, capacity planning, software maintenance, or any of the other undifferentiated heavy lifting involved in running your application.